-The term 'Wen Jinbao' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Wen Jinbao' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Wen Jinbao proved to be the sixth Premier of the People’s Republic of China state council.
 He served in the position as head of government of China during the important decade from 2003 to 2013.
 While premier, Wen gained the much-deserved reputation as the main figure behind the successful expansionary economic policy of the People’s Republic.
 During the years 2002 to 2012, he also held memberships in the Communist Party of China and the Politburo Standing Committee.
 These are the literally highest halls of power in Beijing and China.
 He held the rank of importance at number three out of the total nine members at this time.

 From 1986 to 1993, Wen Jinbao labored as the Party General Office chief.
 He proved his early importance in the scheme of things when he was an accompanying official to then Party General Secretary Zhao Ziyang at the Tiananmen Square protests that later became the infamous massacre site of the same name in 1989.
 By 1998, Wen had gained an important promotion to the job of Vice Premier serving under Premier Zhu Rongii, his personal mentor.
 He personally oversaw the crucially important portfolios of both finance and agriculture in this capacity.
 It later emerged (because of an in depth New York Times newspaper investigation) that Wen astutely used this firsthand personal knowledge in both sectors to help his family advance from their long-term life of poverty to becoming among the richest families in all of China.